aviade5/measurement-of-online-discussion-authenticity/README.md

 2. 4 is a number
 3. {'key': value} is a dict

-# Now sume of the moduls contains special argumant called *targeted_fields*
+# Some of the moduls contains special argumant called *targeted_fields*
 This argument purpose is to obtain the input data to a modul using the join operation between DB tables.
 This argument recieve list of dicts as followes:
 In case you want to use data from only one DB table the dict arg as follows: